dretzlaff/wicket-select2/README.md

 Select2MultipleChoice.
 Each of these requires an ISelect2AjaxAdapter instance which implements the query logic and id/display mapping.
 See StateAdapter (from the demo) and the Select2TagAdapter for simple examples.

+Please note: Select2 requires jQuery.
+The Select2Behavior does not import jQuery.
+You need to do this yourself.
+(I didn't want to impose a specific version and hosted location on you.)

 Feedback is welcome.